serverless-nextjs/serverless-next.js/packages/serverless-nextjs-component/README.md

 #### Is it one monolith Lambda or one Lambda per serverless page?

+One master lambda is provisioned, then CloudFront behind the scenes creates replicas at the edge locations.
-Only one Lambda is provisioned.
-There are a few reasons why:
+There are a few reasons why all pages are deployed onto one lambda:

 - Simplicity.
 One lambda responsible for server side rendering or serving the API requests is very easy to manage.
 On the other hand, one lambda per page is a large surface area for a web app.
 For example a next application with 40+ pages would have resulted in 40+ lambda functions to maintain.